Financial-Times/express-markdown-pages/README.md

 }
 ```

-Now you're up and running you can get on with using [the data](#page-data) in your templates or carry on to the [JSDoc documentation](docs/jsdoc.md#MarkdownPages) for more examples.
+Now you're up and running you can get on with using [the data](#page-data) in your templates or carry on to the [documentation](docs/index.md) for more examples.

 [route handler]: https://expressjs.com/en/guide/routing.html#route-handlers